khvorov45/transmission-fitness/README.md

 - `fit` fits a model from the `model` folder to the datasets in the `data` folder.

+- `fit-diagnostic` diagnostics of model fits found in `fit`.

+- `fit-plot` plots of results.

-- `model` contains Stan model files.
+- `model` contains Stan model files. `alex_modified` is the same as [`alex-unmodified`][https://github.com/aezarebski/competitive-mixtures/blob/master/src/between-host/mccaw.stan] except that variable names are changed to be the same as they are in `no-meas-error`.

 - `paper` contains the paper describing the model.